petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 This is a fundamental property of any event stream - how does order of events factor into the way consumers will read them ?
 This is a great time to remember that just because a message queue or streaming technology offers a feature, doesn't mean you should use it!

-Consider Lamport or Vector clocks - the ordering can be embedded into the message Consumers can buffer for the next event, due to the specific happens after semantics
+As an example, if you were building something that aggregated application logs, & absolute order was never a requirement Consider Lamport or Vector clocks - the ordering can be embedded into the message Consumers can buffer for the next event, due to the specific happens after semantics